cloudshare/CSPythonSDK/README.md

 2. Use the executable:

- go to executableClient folder
+ go to WindowsCLI folder

  Verify 'config.conf' file is located in the same folder of the executable 'cloudshare.exe' file

  Go to the SDK folder

- Instead of 'python cloudshare' just use 'cloudshare'
+ Instead of 'python cloudshare' just use 'cloudshare.exe'

 ## Configuration file